mukherjeerajdeep/Udemy_AautomateTheBoringStuff/AI-Stewart-Python-Udemy-Course/14-Working-with-Excel-PDF-Word/Readme.md

 reader1 = PyPDF2.PdfFileReader(pdf1)
 reader2 = PyPDF2.PdfFileReader(pdf2)

-#loop both and add in a new docuement
+#loop both and add in a new document

 writer = PyPDF2.PdfFileWriter()